message/iata/MH.md

-Published 31.05.2021
+Published 01.07.2021
-Passengers are not allowed to enter.
+Until 31 July 2021, passengers are not allowed to enter.